nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_mb03pd.md

 - SVAL - The estimates of some of the singular values of the triangular factor R.
 - INFO - = 0: successful exit

-## Description
+## 📄 Description

-  <p>To compute (optionally) a rank-revealing RQ factorization of a real general M-by-N matrix A, which may be rank-deficient, and estimate its effective rank using incremental condition estimation.</p>
+To compute (optionally) a rank-revealing RQ factorization of a real general M-by-N matrix A, which may be rank-deficient, and estimate its effective rank using incremental condition estimation.

-Used function(s)
+## Used function(s)

 MB03PD

-Bibliography
+## 📚 Bibliography

 http://slicot.org/objects/software/shared/doc/MB03PD.html

-## Example
+## 💡 Example

 ```matlab
 M = 6;